- 28 Dec 2023

 Message senders should acknowledge and respect the consumers’ opt-out requests consistent with the following guidelines:

-- Ensuring consumers have the ability to opt-out of receiving messages at any time
+- Ensure consumers can opt-out of receiving messages at any time.

 Message senders who receive high volumes of opt-outs could be flagged and indicative of poor sending practices.
 In the case that the daily opt-out rate is 5% or higher, other carriers may monitor the campaign and may reach out for campaign and opt-in details.
 Either Dialpad or a carrier partner may suspend services of high opt-out rate flagged campaigns at its discretion.